HomeGuidesAPI ReferenceChangelog

 }

-Note the extra detail this response contains.
-From analyzing this response we can learn the following information about the utilities returned.
+Note the additional detail this response contains.
+By analyzing this response, we can learn the following information about the returned utilities.

 NameOwnership TypeExplanation